damianm-dev/dmp-af/README.md

 ## About this fork

 This project is a fork of [Toloka AI BV's original repository](https://github.com/Toloka/dbt-af).
 It includes substantial modifications by IJKOS & PARTNERS LTD.
 This fork is not affiliated with or endorsed by Toloka AI BV.

 The original project is licensed under the [Apache License 2.0](./LICENSE).

+### Migrating from dbt-af

+If you're currently using dbt-af and want to migrate to dmp-af, see our [Migration Guide](MIGRATION.md) for step-by-step instructions.